14 Day Marketing Challenge

 Assignment

-Write out three marketing goals you have for your business.
+Write down three marketing goals you have for your business.
 Make them measurable (i.e. gain 25 new email signups) and timely (in 12 months).
 Don’t worry about getting it right; just get it down on paper!

 Materials